ASD-at-GMF/geo-search/README.md

 | engine   | Search engine to search           | google, google_news, bing, bing_news, baidu, yandex  |

 ## Result Objects
+These are the SQL objects created by the code and inserted into the database

 ### Ads
 ad.py is a SQLAlchemy ORM object that represents an advertisement retrieved from the SERP API.
 It contains information such as the ad's headline, description, and targeting data.